 The annual festival of Ganesha Chaturthi is celebrated at Siddhivinayak Temple in a grand manner.
 And on normal days, the temple witnesses the maximum number of visitors on Tuesdays, which is considered to be an auspicious day for worshipping Lord Ganesha.

 There is a lane outside the temple called Phool Gali, where you can find many stalls selling garlands, coconuts, and modak.
+An additional perk is that the temple is easily accessible from majority of the hotels in Mumbai.

 Lesser Known Facts about Siddhivinayak Temple, Mumbai